-34. CAPITAL MANAGEMENT
+38. CAPITAL MANAGEMENT

-The capital structure of the Group consists of debts, which includes the borrowings disclosed in note 26 and the obligations under finance leases and equity of the Group, comprising share capital, reserves and retained earnings disclosed in consolidated statement of changes in equity.
+The capital structure of the Group consists of debts, which includes the borrowings disclosed in note 30 and the lease liabilities disclosed in note 33 and equity of the Group, comprising share capital, reserves and retained earnings disclosed in consolidated statement of changes in equity.
 Management reviews the capital structure on a semi-annual basis.
 As part of this review, management considers the cost of capital and the risks associated with each class of capital.